atom-archive/node-runas/README.md

+# Runas

-# Runas - Run command as administrator on Windows
+Run command as administrator on Windows.

 ## Installing